erick1005/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-filetype prints the type of the file in folder 13-symboliclink creating a symbolic link in the current directory 14-copyhtml copies allhtml files to a specific destination
+12-filetype prints the type of the file in folder 13-symboliclink creating a symbolic link in the current directory 14-copyhtml copies allhtml files to a specific destination 100-letsmove moves all files with capital letter at the beggining